guinslym/sp_ask_presence_alert/README.md

 `*/15 * * * * python sp_ask_service_availability_alert.py`

 ## Requirement
-1. This script requires a TWILLIO account credentials to send SMS
+1. This script requires a TWILIO account credentials to send SMS
 2. This script requires a .env file

 ```text